QRCS-CORP/QSC/README.md

 - **Threading & Networking:**
   - Asynchronous threading, mutex-based synchronization, and dual IPv4/IPv6 networking (both synchronous and asynchronous).

+- **Tools & Utilities:**
+- Hundreds of utility functions, encoding schemes, SIMD functions, mathematical and integer tools, you can build anything with this library.

 - **Hardware Support:**
   - CPU feature detection (CPUID) and secure memory management via a dedicated secure memory (secmem) class.
   - Extensive use of SIMD intrinsics (AVX, AVX2, AVX512) for optimized performance.